top of page

 The Freedom of Entry will take place early in the early afternoon of the 22nd June before the Lantern Parade.

 The first lantern parade involved only a few hundred participants and a small crowd, in 2023 over 2,500 people walked in the parade with a crowd of over thirty-two thousand people lining the streets.
-We expect an even bigger crowd this year as people from all over Australia and beyond to celebrate THEIR lantern festival's 30th anniversary!
+We expect an even bigger crowd this year as people from all over Australia and beyond celebrate THEIR lantern festival's 30th anniversary!

 The Lantern Parade’s program is still being developed and we look forward to announcing more about our special 30th anniversary celebrations in the near future.
 Check out our PROGRAM section for early information and have a wonder about the Website for lots of useful information!